arifadli/Exploratory-Data-Analysis/Earthquake Research/README.md

 Description: <b>Exploratory Data Analysis for California, Iran and Indonesia Earthquake</b>

 <p align="justify"><b>Using EDA</b>, we can readily interpret the dataset, uncover patterns, identify outliers, and investigate the relationship between variables using non-graphical and graphical methodologies.
-EDA also aids us in determining which features to evaluate for our machine-learning model.
-(AKA feature selectio We now recognize that exploratory data analysis (EDA) is a critical component of a data science project for understanding data and gaining insight into each variable.</p>
+EDA is a critical component of a data science project for understanding data and gaining insight into each variable.</p>

 <b>Table of Contents</b>
 1. Variable Description